elliotberdy/screenshot-api/README.md

 I came to the conclusion that ultimately storing the image somewhere and returning a URL to it would be better overall, but Puppeteer makes it really easy to receive the screenshot in a base64 encoding, so I went with that for simplicity at this point with the intention of implementing the URL version later down the line.

-Puppeteer also has an easy way of taking a full page screenshot, and knowing a user may want that option, I created another endpoint that would return the full page screenshot in the base64 encoding as well.
+Puppeteer also has an easy way of taking a full page screenshot, so I went ahead and created another endpoint that would return the full page screenshot in the base64 encoding as well.

-Once I got that working, I was left with two API endpoints that when given a URL, could return the base64 encoding of a screenshot of that webpage.
+Once I got that working, I was left with two API endpoints that when given a URL, could return the base64 encoding of a regular or full page screenshot of that webpage.

 ### Deploying the API

 Now that I had a basic functional API, my next step was to deploy the API.
-My next decision was to decide whether I wanted to use a Platform as a Service (PaaS) or an Infrastructure as a service (IaaS).
+My next decision was to decide whether I wanted to use a Platform as a Service (PaaS) or Infrastructure as a service (IaaS).
 Below is a table detailing the pros and cons I came up with after some research:

 | Aspect | Infrastructure-as-a-Service (IaaS)                                                                                                                                                                     | Platform-as-a-Service (PaaS)                                                                                                                                                             |
 | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |